 A genus does not always anticipate a claim to a species within the genus.
 However, when the species is clearly named, the species claim is anticipated no matter how many other species are additionally named.
-See Ex parte AEx parte Aexpartea17 USPQ 2d 1716 (BPAI 1990) ("The tenth edition of the Merck Index lists ten thousand compounds.
+See Ex parte A ("The tenth edition of the Merck Index lists ten thousand compounds.
 In our view, each and every one of those compounds is 'described' as that term is used in [pre-AIA] 35 U.S.C. § 102(a), in that publication.").